a11ywatch/kayle/kayle_cli/README.md

 Commands:
-  upgrade    Upgrade kayle and the dependencies required configure  Configure the audits help       Print this message or the help of the given subcommand(s)
+  upgrade    Upgrade kayle and the dependencies required install    Install kayle and the dependencies required configure  Configure the audits help       Print this message or the help of the given subcommand(s)

 Options:
   -s, --standard <STANDARD>
           The accessibility standard to run, WCAG2A, WCAG2AA, WCAG2AAA, and Section508

       --include-warnings <INCLUDE_WARNINGS>
-          Include warnings in the audit [possible values: true, false] --include-notices <INCLUDE_NOTICES>
+          Include warnings in the audit

+          [possible values: true, false]

+      --include-notices <INCLUDE_NOTICES>
-          Include notices in the audit [possible values: true, false] -r, --runners <RUNNERS>
+          Include notices in the audit

+          [possible values: true, false]

+  -r, --runners <RUNNERS>
-          The accessibility runner to use htmlcs, axecore, or kayle -h, --help
+          The accessibility runner to use htmlcs, axecore, or kayle

+      --automation-lib <AUTOMATION_LIB>
+          The automation lib to use either puppeteer or playwright

+          Possible values:
+          - puppeteer:  The puppeteer library.
+Defaults to this
+          - playwright: The playwright library by microsoft

+  -h, --help
-          Print help
+          Print help (see a summary with '-h')

   -V, --version
           Print version
 ```